ironboy/react-amazing-proxy/README.md

     // where you serve your api (make sure to serve it on that port)
     api: 3001
   },
+  // a path to an optional script to run after builds
+  postBuildScript: './postBuildScript.js',
   // a function that should return true if the backend-api
   // is to handle the request (add your own logic here as needed) handleWithAPI(url) {